 Timestamp,ISO Date,location,temperature 1467391295000,"2016-07-01T16:41:35.000Z","17.060258678655,-18.965965126906",25.2 1467391325000,"2016-07-01T16:42:05.000Z","15.448569676059,-17.680555968508",25.1 1467391355000,"2016-07-01T16:42:35.000Z","14.087866219798,-16.618000514802",25.2 1467391385000,"2016-07-01T16:43:05.000Z","12.584784055193,-15.465453903687",25.3 1467391415000,"2016-07-01T16:43:35.000Z","11.086833923977,-14.336184577263",25.3

-In the case where you no longer want the data for a device or you want to clear out old incorrect data, you can do so with the "Delete Device Data" form under the data section of the device page.
+In the case where you no longer want the data for a device or you want to clear out old incorrect data, you can do so with the “Delete Device Data” form under the data section of the device page.
 This will remove either all data for the device or data for a specific time range that you select - state data for attributes, connection log history, and command history.
-Data deletion may take a few seconds to propagate through the system, but cannot be reversed or undone, so do not press this button lightly!
+Data deletion may take a few seconds to propagate through the system, but cannot be reversed or undone, so be cautious with this button!